 Attacks on hospitals from cyberspace are on the rise.
-CYOSS uses the typical course of a disease to report on an example of how this can happen, and what solutions are already available.
-CYOSS is a leading European provider of cyber security solutions for critical infrastructure.
-It administered several days of inpatient treatment to the hospital.
+In the following fictional example, CYOSS uses the typical course of an illness to describe how an attack can happen, and what solutions are already available.

 The hospital came to the CYOSS emergency room with symptoms such as warning messages from the virus scanner and error messages in the operating system.
 The patient complained that staff no longer had access to their computers.
 Numerous operation appointments had to be postponed.
 The IT manager switched off the office IT after the fault became known, which is why they had also not been possible to receive any phone calls for a while.
 Other complaints included reduced data speed and the failure of several computers since the previous day.
 Data transfers were otherwise inconspicuous, there were no indications of anatomical irregularities.
 The patient had already suffered an episode of similar complaints in the previous year.
 Their security provider at the time treated them locally with an anti-virus programme.